9 of the best splitting axes 2023

 If you’ve got some particularly tough wood to split, and your axe simply doesn’t have the requisite brute force, then bring in this little guy.
 With the flat end of your axe, you can knock this ‘log grenade’ into the wood - then a heavy blow should split it apart.
 We particularly like this splitting wedge from Roughneck as its four toothed ridges will split the log not into two but four pieces.

 AGMA Swedish Log Splitter

 We couldn’t leave this incredibly clever-looking contraption off the list.
-It’s one that looks suitable for people who are less physically able to split wood, or have vast amounts to get to.
-You can fix it in place by drilling a hole into your base log, and then throwing the weighted blade down into your wood.
-The ultimate labour-saving log-splitter.
+It’s one that looks especially suitable for people who are less physically able to split wood, or have vast amounts to get to that could quickly become difficult to manage.

 You can fix it in place by using the 20 millimetre drill bit that comes included to create a 12 centimetre hole into your base log.
 Then you’ll just need to begin throwing the weighted blade down into your wood for an effective end result, making this the ultimate labour-saving log-splitter.

 Matt Breen is a digital writer for the tech section of RadioTimes.com.
 He writes buying guides, product reviews, how-to, explainers and news stories about everything from flagship smartwatches to bendable televisions (no, really).
 He keeps a beady eye on all the latest news in the consumer tech world.
 Matt has also written for Expert Reviews, BikeRadar, Coach, Gardens Illustrated, Gathered.how and The Week.
 When he's not obsessing over the latest tech products, you might just find him painting and drawing - anything to limit his screen time.

 13 issues for £30 when you subscribe